terbium-lang/standard/spec.md

 - the function must take either zero parameters or one parameter of type `[string]`, preferrably named `args`
 - the function must have a return type of either:
   - `void` (via `void throws E` when `E = never`, since `void throws never` flattens to just `void`), or
-  - `void throws E` (shortened to just `throws E`), when you want error handling an dpropagation in the entrypoint function
+  - `void throws E` (shortened to just `throws E`), when you want error handling and propagation in the entrypoint function
 - the function must be *contained*, which means it takes no captures. since the entrypoint function is assumed to at the top-level, such a scenario is impossible, anyways.